Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tax rates in Michigan are expressed as mill rates.
 A mill is equal to $1 of tax for every $1,000 of taxable value.
 For example, if your total tax rate is 20 mills and your taxable value is $50,000, your taxes owed would be $1,000 annually.

 Homeowners living in their principal residence in Michigan are eligible for the Principal Residence Exemption.
 This exempts the home from the first 18 mills in school taxes.
-Thus, different rates can apply to nearby properties depending on whether they serve as a principal residence.
+As a result, different rates can apply to nearby properties depending on whether they serve as a principal residence.

 Because of the complexity of Michigan’s property tax rules, when comparing property tax rates it is useful to look at effective tax rates.
-An effective tax rates is the annual amount paid as a percentage of the home value.
-The table below shows the average effective property tax rates for every county in Michigan.
-Average rates are calculated as the median annual tax payment in the county divided by the median home value.
+An effective tax rate is the annual amount of taxes paid as a percentage of the home value.
+The table below shows the effective property tax rates for a cross section of counties in Michigan.
+Effective rates are calculated as the median annual tax payment in the county divided by the median home value.

 CountyMedian Home ValueMedian Annual Property Tax PaymentAverage Effective Property Tax Rate